p-mng/strava-heatmap-proxy/README.md

 # strava-heatmap-proxy

-A small utility program that serves a local proxy for the Strava heatmap, making it accessible in other programs like BikeRouter (e.g., `bikerouter.de` and `brouter.de`), GIS software (e.g., QGIS), and OpenStreetMap editors (e.g., iD).
+A utility program that serves a local proxy for the Strava heatmap, making it accessible in other programs like BRouter (e.g., `bikerouter.de` and `brouter.de`), GIS software (e.g., QGIS), and OpenStreetMap editors (e.g., iD).

 ![Screenshot](./assets/screenshot.png)

+> [!IMPORTANT]
+> Currently, only macOS/Linux and Firefox are supported.
+Help with porting the program to Windows and Chromium-based browsers is always welcome!

+## Installation

+The program can be installed using `go install github.com/p-mng/strava-heatmap-proxy@latest`.
 ## Usage

+1. Start Firefox and log into your Strava account.
+2. Start the program (e.g., `strava-heatmap-proxy -sport sport_MountainBikeRide`).
+See the help below for an explanation of all available options.
+3. Add the tile layer/overlay to your program of choice using the following URL: `http://localhost:8080/{z}/{x}/{y}.png`.

 ```
 Usage of strava-heatmap-proxy: